 Throughout the semester emails will be sent to the WKU email account of students.
-You are responsible reading these messages.
+You are responsible for reading these messages.
+Due to the online nature of this class email may be the preferred communication method, with an expected response time within 24 hours during the week and 36 hours on the weekend.
 Because of the number of classes that I'm teaching the volume of emails that I receive from students email messages must be filtered.
-In order for your messages from this class to be filtered properly and receive my top attention it is required that the subject line of your email is as follows: CYSA 520 - Your Name - Topic of Message (CIS 205 - Pia Romanelli - Quiz 2 Question).
+In order for your messages from this class to be filtered properly and receive my top attention it is required that the subject line of your email is as follows: CYSA 520 - Pia Romanelli - Quiz 2 Question).
 Under normal circumstances I will respond no later than 24 hours after receiving your email IF it has this subject line; email messages without this subject line may be returned to you or not be answered promptly.